AudreyNicolleCPU/Parking_access_management/README.md

 ### Emergency stop

 At any time, access to the car park can be disabled.
 This access prohibition will be ensured by pressing a push button.
 Access will be authorised again after entering the system reset code (value 00) on the entry code box. **In practice: it is the external interrupt INT7 (connected to a push button on the evaluation board) that will cause the emergency stop.**

+##Project

+You can run the project with the file Proj_TP4_SM4.uproj under mircoVision.
+Alternatively you can open the assembler programs as text files.